COMBINE-lab/cuttlefish-private/include/kmc-super-kmers-iterator/README.md

 # Just generate super-k-mers in text format
 This repo contains also a prebuild version of KMC (`kmc_text_dump`) that does all the above but also dumps super-k-mers in FASTA format for each bin.
 It results in additional files `kmers_<bin_id>.fa`.
-It makes the computation much longer but may be used for some verifications (I have been using it to verify the API - keep in mind that the order of super-k-mers may be different in these files and in the API, which is a result of multithreading - if one thread is used in kmc in API the order should be the same).
+It makes the computation much longer but may be used for some verifications (I have been using it to verify the API - keep in mind that the order of super-k-mers may be different in these files and in the API, which is a result of multithreading - if one thread is used in kmc and in API the order should be the same).
 # ZSTD bins
 It is possible to apply zstd compression to bins which may be very profitable for some datasets (like Salmonella from ggcat paper).
 To do this use `--bin-storage-modezstd` as a KMC flag.
 The decompression may be done in parallel (and this is how its done in KMC), but the API in this repo currently does it single-threaded.